 Competitor FanDuel partnered with Twin River Worldwide Holdings for mobile access into Colorado, but does not currently have a retail partnership.
 FanDuel was approved for a Temporary Internet Sports Betting license at the March 19 LGCC meeting.

 FanDuel has live mobile platforms in Indiana, New Jersey, Pennsylvania and West Virginia.
 It has retail locations in all of those states as well as in Iowa and New York.
-FanDuel is currently also offering free-to-play events in addition to a risk-free bet up to $500 to new sportsbook customers.
+FanDuel is currently also offering free-to-play events in addition to a risk-free bet up to $500 to new customers or other sportsbook bonuses.

 The LGCC has already awarded 23 sports betting licenses and could award up to 33.